techie-krishna-kayaking/file-2-file-validation/README.md

 ## Author

-This project was created by [Krishna Kayaking](https://github.com/techie-krishna-kayaking)
+This project was created by [Techie Krishna Kayaking](https://github.com/techie-krishna-kayaking)